 • Interview II - Ask , “What do you need from me?”
 They should have an established request list.

 • Comfort level - Do your personalities mesh?
 Much emotion can be placed on a home interior.

 • Portfolio review - Can they show examples of previous work that fits your vision?

-• Referrals - Can they offer a list of reference as a sign of previous successes?
+• Referrals - Can they offer a list of references as a sign of previous success?